apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.getDatePattern.md

 Quick Example
 -------------

-In the case when the browser is set to the en\_US locale, this should display a popup dialog with text similar to "pattern: M/d/yyyy h:mm a".
+When the browser is set to the en\_US locale, this should display a popup dialog with text similar to "pattern: M/d/yyyy h:mm a".

     function checkDatePattern() {
       navigator.globalization.getDatePattern(